 The Turning Point gender-specific youth residential treatment programs offer tailored programs and services for behavioral, mental health, and substance abuse issues to meet the needs of each youth in our care.

 Youth in our residential treatment programs may be struggling with:

-We offer both short- and long-term programs for substance abuse, behavioral, and/or mental health treatment depending on the needs of each youth.
-A typical stay in our long-term residential treatment program is four to five months, while a stay in our short-term program may be 30-60 days.
-Length of treatment depends on many factors, including the youth’s readiness and willingness to make changes, the severity of impairment, family involvement, and client motivation.
+We offer both short- and long-term youth residential treatment programs for substance abuse, behavioral, and/or mental health treatment depending on the needs of each youth.
+A typical stay in our long-term treatment program is four to five months, while a stay in our short-term program may be 30-60 days.
+Length of treatment depends on many factors, including the youth’s readiness and willingness to make changes, the severity of impairment, and the family’s support and involvement.

-No matter what the reason is for placement, treatment is individualized for each youth and geared toward gender-specific approaches and issues.
-For example, research shows that girls are relationship focused and respond best to a program that is geared toward building relationships and teaching an understanding of how their relationships impact their behavior choices.
+No matter what the reason is for placement, treatment is designed for each youth individually and geared toward gender-specific approaches and issues.
+For example, research shows that girls are relationship focused.
+They respond best to a program that is geared toward building relationships and teaches them how their relationships impact their behavior choices.